Star Wars: From the Adventures of Luke Skywalker: Development

 The book was written by Foster and based upon Lucas's screenplay for the first Star Wars film.
-On how he got the job, Foster said:

-My agent got a call from Lucas's lawyer of the time, Tom Pollock (now one of the most powerful men in Hollywood).
-Someone had read a book of mine, Icerigger, knew that I had already done novelizations, and thought I might be the writer to do the novelization of Lucas' new film.
-I already knew his work through THX 1138 and American Graffiti.
-I accepted the offer to meet with George, and did so at Industrial Light and Magic, then in a small warehouse in Van Nuys, California (part of greater Los Angeles, and conveniently near my family home).
-We hit it off well, I got the assignment (for two books), and that's how it happened.
+Foster already knew Lucas' work through his films THX 1138 and American Graffiti.

-Foster not only adapted the film's events, but also fleshed out the backstory of time, place, physics, planets, races, languages, history, and technology.
-When asked whether it was difficult for him to see Lucas get all the credit for the novelization, Foster said:
+Foster not only adapted the film's events, but also fleshed out the backstory of time, place, physics, planets, species, languages, history, and technology.
+When asked whether it was difficult for him to see Lucas receive credit for the novelization, Foster said:

 Not at all.
 It was George's story idea.
 I was merely expanding upon it.
 Not having my name on the cover didn't bother me in the least.
 It would be akin to a contractor demanding to have his name on a Frank Lloyd Wright house.
 Lucas, for his part, has been open about the fact that Foster ghostwrote the novel, noting this fact in his introduction to later editions of the book.

 Publishing history

-The paperback book was first published in the US as Star Wars: From the Adventures of Luke Skywalker in November 1976 by Ballantine Books, six months before the theatrical release of the film.
+The paperback book was first published in the US as Star Wars: From the Adventures of Luke Skywalker by Ballantine Books on November 12, 1976, six months before the theatrical release of the film.
 The cover art was by Star Wars conceptual artist Ralph McQuarrie, who was commissioned by Ballantine Books executive Judy Lynn Del Rey while he was working on visualization work for Lucas's forthcoming film.
 The cover depicts Luke Skywalker carrying a lightsaber, Chewbacca, C-3PO, and R2-D2 standing in front of an enlarged head of Darth Vader.
 On the back of the book was written, "Soon to be a spectacular motion picture from Twentieth Century Fox".